-A change in the original estimate of reserves would result in a change in the rate of depreciation and amortization of the related mining assets and could result in an impairment of the mining assets.
+A change in the original estimate of reserves would result in a change in the rate of depreciation, depletion and amortization of the related mining assets.
 The effect of a change in the estimates of reserves would have a relatively greater effect on the amortization of the current mining operations at Aguablanca because of the short mine life of this operation.
 A short mine life results in a high rate of amortization and depreciation, and mining assets may exist at these sites that have a useful life in excess of the revised life of the related mine.
-The Neves-Corvo mine in Portugal and the Zinkgruvan mine in Sweden have longer mine lives and would be less affected by a change in the reserve estimate.
+The Neves-Corvo mine and the Zinkgruvan mine have longer mine lives and would be less affected by a change in the reserve estimate.